brianstokesUT/Hybrid-Jay/README.md

 + Woodhouse's Scrub Jay (*Aphelocoma woodhousei*)
 + Eurasian Magpie (*Pica Pica*) - **OUTGROUP**

-Each candidate species uses data available on NCBI - data collection is described breifly within appropriate sections and may be split between mitochondria and chromosomal sources.
+Each candidate species uses data available on NCBI - data collection is described within appropriate sections and may be split between mitochondria and chromosomal sources.